adhun36/django-clickhouse-logger/README.md

 Django is not necessary in this case.

+# Integrations
+`django_clickhouse_logger` is default logger for `upserver` project.
+Go to https://github.com/Sobolev5/upserver for further instructions.

 # Time tracker for developers
 Use [Workhours.space](https://workhours.space/) for your working time tracking.
 It is free.